 To request to have your name removed from a lease, you can lodge Form 2 – Application for minor civil dispute – residential tenancy dispute.

-Pages 8-10 of the form list the relevant sections of the Residential Tenancies and Rooming Accommodation Act 2008 that can be used to remove your name from a lease.
+The form lists the relevant sections of the Residential Tenancies and Rooming Accommodation Act 2008 that can be used to remove your name from a lease.

-In addition to the completed Form 2, please provide all evidence and supporting documentation to support your case, see page 7 of the Form 2.
+In addition to the completed Form 2, please provide all evidence and supporting documentation to support your case.

 Please note, you cannot remove another person’s name from a lease, but you can remove your own.